 Because the end of the war also saw the transference of military hospital services to the civilian Ministry of Health, this significantly influenced nurses’ roles in the IDF, even evoking questions of whether nurses are necessary to the military’s service, the definition of their role, and their contribution at times of war and tranquillity.

 2 August 1949.
-Due to the shortage of nurses in Jewish immigrant camps, the Knesset discusses the claims of National Organization of Nurses secretary, Mrs. Dvora Yapan, who harshly criticizes the government and the recruitment of nurses by governmental order.
+Due to the shortage of nurses in Jewish immigrant camps, the Knesset discusses the claims of National Organization of Nurses (civilian) secretary, Mrs. Dvora Yapan, who represented the nurses position all over the country and harshly criticizes the government policy of recruitment nurses intention by governmental order due to the shortage of nurses in time of critical demands of them.
 Her words:

 "If this is a state of emergency and the government is interested in recruiting nurses, the registered of whom are mostly married, the government must guarantee fair conditions for these women.
 Why should all of the work burden a few nurses alone?
-Most of them responded to the order when they had to join the army, to go out to camps in Europe, to go to Cyprus, and of that small population, they are now required to go to camps in the country.
+Most of them responded to the order when they had to join the army, to go out to camps in Europe, to go to Cyprus (i.e., civilian nurses who sent to take care in Jewish refugee camps overseas by the American Jewish Joint Distribution Committee, Sick Funds, and Hadassah organizations), and of that small population, they are now required to go to camps in the country.
 Did the authorities not notice that the number of new nurses is decreasing?
 Did they notice the conditions at the nursing schools? […] the government must change its approach toward the nursing profession".

 At the conclusion of that debate, the public services committee members decide to establish a secondary committee to mediate between the Nurses Organization and the Ministry of Health regarding fair wages to nurses, proper work conditions, transferring young nurses in mandatory service to camps, releasing 20 public nurses from the military, and establishing governmental institutions for the nurses’ children.